The Ring Bling, Part One: The Setup

-I unfurled myself from my defensive position as she reached to her nightstand and chose one of two pairs of glasses resting there.
+I unfurled myself from my defensive position as she reached over to her nightstand and chose one of two pairs of glasses resting there.
 Then she gave me a good look and craned her neck to peer even closer.
 “Dear, you really should do something about those enormous pores.”

 “You’ve got your super magnifier glasses on,” I said in a softer voice.

-“Well for the love of Pete,” she said, exchanging her glasses for the ones on the nightstand.
+“Well for the love of Pete,” she said, exchanging her glasses for the other ones on the nightstand.
 “Oh yes, much better.
 My dear Griffin!
 You’re a sight for sore eyes.”
-She wrapped me in a snuggly grandma hug but after a few seconds she shoved me away.
+She wrapped me in a snuggly grandma hug, but after a few seconds she shoved me away.
 “I’ll ask you again.
 What on earth are you doing here?”

 “I’ve come to get you and take you back home.”